ElectronicBlueberry/handbook/README.md

 Then, run `pnpm dev` to start the development server and visit `https://localhost:3000`.

+Finally, run `pnpm format` to format your changes with prettier.

 ## Remove Cookie banner

 The cookie banner will constantly appear.